ecliptik/ecliptik.github.io/_posts/2017-9-11-Raspberry-Pi-Kubernetes-Cluster.md

 Originally from [Setup Kubernetes on a Raspberry Pi Cluster easily the official way!](https://blog.hypriot.com/post/setup-kubernetes-raspberry-pi-cluster/) with some additions to fix things I ran into when following the guide.

 ## Installing and Configuring HypriotOS
+Flash HypriotOS v1.5.0 to SD card.
+By using HypriotOS we can avoid a lot of the issues that comes with installing Docker on ARM.

-Flash Hypriot v1.5.0 to SD card.
-Boot to Raspberry Pi to Hypriot, login and update system.
+To begin, boot the Raspberry Pi to Hypriot, login and update system.

 ```
 sudo apt update